Jakubem/ranyboskie-blog/README.md

-<p class="warning">this is depreciated, as I realized that building a blog as SPA is kinda ridiculous</p>
+<p style="font-size: 30px; font-weight: bold; background-color: #fcc; padding: 20px;">this is depreciated, as I realized that building a blog as SPA is kinda ridiculous</p>

 ## Ranyboskie Blog